 examplebucket-1250000000root directory, the inventory path will be

-- Click Next and the inventory ETag will be displayed, reflecting that you have selected the correct inventory objects.
+Click Next and the inventory Etag will be displayed, meaning you have selected the correct inventory objects.
 Then, you will enter the operation configuration page.

-- Destination Bucket: Select the bucket where to store the replicas of the objects in the inventory list.
+- Destination Bucket: Select the bucket to store the replicas of objects in the inventory list.

 - Storage Type: Standard or Standard_IA.

-- Server-side Encryption: Select whether to encrypt the object replicas.
+- Server Encryption: Select whether to encrypt the object replicas.
 Options include no encryption or SSE-COS encryption.

-- Access Permission: Set access permissions to the object replicas.
-Options include inheriting destination bucket's permission, private read/write, and public read/private write.
+- Access Permissions: Configure access permissions for the object replicas.
+Options include using permissions of the destination bucket, private read/write, and public read/private write.

-- Object Metadata: Set metadata for the object copies.
-You can choose to copy the original metadata or replace all metadata.
+- Object Metadata: Configure metadata for the object replicas.
+Options include copying the original metadata or replacing all metadata.

-- Job Description (Optional): Description of the job; optional.
+- Job Description (Optional): Description of the job, which is optional.

-- Job Priority: A job of a higher priority will be performed first.
+- Job Priority: A job of a higher priority will be operated on first.
 The value can be a positive integer.
 The greater the value, the higher the priority.

 - Job Report: Select whether to generate a job report.

-- CAM Role: You can create a CAM role or select an existing one to authorize COS.
+- CAM Role: You can create a CAM role or select an existing one to grant operation permissions to COS.

-To authorize COS to batch operate, you need to create a CAM role.
-For more information on CAM roles, please see Role Overview.
+To grant batch operation permissions to COS, you need to create a CAM role.
+For more information on CAM roles, see Role Overview.

-- Click Next to enter the information check page where you can check the batch operation job configuration items.
-If you need to make a change, click Modify or Previous accordingly.
-After confirming that everything is correct, click OK.
+Click Next to enter the information check page where you can check the configurations of your batch operation job.
+If you need to make a change, click the corresponding Modify or Previous.
+Click OK if everything is correct.